Plumpton, New South Wales: Schools

 Plumpton Public School is a primary school.
 It was established in 1875 as Rooty Hill Public School, which enrolled 40 students.
 In 1890 the school moved into a now heritage-listed building at 327 Rooty Hill Road North, and was renamed Woodstock, after Woodstock Cannery.
 The building is described as "a typical small brick school building built to a style used commonly during the late 19th century".
 Geologist and Antarctic explorer Douglas Mawson attended the school in the 1890s.
 It was the first school to educate Aboriginal and European students in the same classroom.
 The school was renamed Plumpton Public School in 1907, and in 1990 moved to a new building on Bottles Road.

 The old primary school building was renamed Plumpton House when the school moved in 1990, and now houses a special needs school for 5-12-year-olds, called Plumpton House School.

 Plumpton High School is located at 141 Hyatts Road.

 Good Shepherd Primary School is a Catholic school located in Plumpton.
 It is part of the Catholic Schools Parramatta Diocese network system of 80 Catholic schools in the region.

 Transport

 Plumpton is readily accessed from the Westlink M7 motorway, which forms the eastern boundary of the suburb.
 The suburb is also a short distance north of the M4 motorway.

-Busways provides regular bus services to Rooty Hill, Mount Druitt, Riverstone and Blacktown railway stations.
+Busways provides regular bus services to St Marys, Mount Druitt, Rouse Hill and Blacktown railway stations.